mendelbrot/lab-input-translator/README.md

 **power supply**

 Both devices are powered by the PC's USB supply voltage.
 The red power line on device A's USB cable is cut, to disconnect it from the LI's USB supply voltage.
+**It is important to cut the power wire in the cable, otherwise the meter's USB power output will be connected to the PC's USB power output, which could potentially damage the meter or the PC.**

 | controller A pin | controller B pin | description |
 | --- | --- | --- |